VincentLinet/FellowShip/fellow-ship-api/README.md

 #### Database

-The app in development environment is configured to hit on the 3306 port of you localhost.
+The app in development environment is configured to hit on the port 3306 of the localhost.
 The default user is _root_ and the password is empty.
 The base is fellowship and you can get it from the _sql_ directory.

 ### Production